 Now in its fourth decade, the Witchery is probably Scotland’s best-known restaurant and restaurant-with-rooms, a favourite of both visitors to the city and its fiercely loyal local clientele.
 Over the years the Witchery has grown to include the elegant the Secret Garden restaurant and a collection of eight uniquely sumptuous and quirky luxury suites.

-The Witchery by the Castle has been joined by a growing collection of distinctive hotel and restaurant properties including the city's first rooftop restaurant, the Tower, opulent Rhubarb and his startlingly decadent historic five red star hotel, Prestonfield.
+The Witchery by the Castle has been joined by a growing collection of distinctive hotel and restaurant properties including the city's opulent Rhubarb and his startlingly decadent historic five red star hotel, Prestonfield.
 All share the Thomson hallmarks of magical experiences – created with passion and delivered with style!

 James remains an active ambassador for Scottish tourism and is closely involved in a range of industry, educational and charitable organisations including The Prince's Trust in Scotland of which he is a Council Member raising over £250,000 so far from his annual Lunch with an Old Bag event.
 In 2005 he was recognised for services to hospitality and the Scottish tourism industry with an OBE.